favonia/cloudflare-ddns/README.markdown

 * 🤏 The Docker images are ultra-small (about 2.5 MB).
 * 🔁 The Go runtime will re-use existing HTTP connections.
-* 🗃️ It caches Cloudflare API responses to reduce the API usage.
+* 🗃️ Cloudflare API responses are cached to reduce the API usage.

 ### 💯 Comprehensive Support of Domain Names